From cells to cortices, ways to improve neurological disease classification

 All Clarivate Analytics websites use cookies to improve your online experience.
 They were placed on your computer when you launched this website.
 You can change your cookie settings through your browser.

 Cancer treatment has been transformed, at its root, by a transformational change in how it is classified.
-These days, which organ a tumor arises in is often less important than its molecular drivers, which can be sensitive either to specific targeted treatments, or increase the chance that a tumor will respond to immunotherapy.
 Those successes have not escaped the notice of researchers in other areas of biomedicine, and diseases including heart failure, asthma and polycystic ovarian syndrome are being looked at with an eye to subdividing them in ways that brings diagnostics into the molecular era.
-Nowhere do those changes have greater potential than in disorders of the brain – in part because there is nowhere much to go but up as far as classifying neurological diseases goes.